-- The Council's staff disciplinary code or performance management procedures - Complaints about the conduct of councillors or co-opted members1, as these are dealt with under a separate procedure which can be found at https://www.westminster.gov.uk/about-council/complaints#complaints-about-councillors-or-co-opted-members - Complaints from members of staff relating to personnel matters. - Complaints about council policies.
+- The Council's staff disciplinary code or performance management procedures - Complaints about the conduct of councillors or co-opted members, as these are dealt with under a separate procedure which can be found at www.westminster.gov.uk/complaints-against-councillors - Complaints from members of staff relating to personnel matters. - Complaints about council policies.
 In these cases, customers should contact their local Ward Councillor or the Cabinet Member responsible for the policy they are unhappy about.